snowlue/WWTBAM/README.en.md

 [![PyInstaller](https://img.shields.io/badge/PyInstaller-FFEB5E?style=flat-square)][6]

 The popular TV show "Who Wants to Be a Millionaire?" is now available on your PC! 💙
-Hints, questions, virtual rubles, and all the game’s features—everything you love in one application. 💰
+Hints, questions, virtual rubles, and all the game’s features — everything you love in one application. 💰
 Beat your records and compete with your friends using the high-score table. 🏆
 Get smarter and test your knowledge! 📚